COS301-SE-2020/Gym-Moves/README.md

 ### User Manual Document

 View only link to User Manual document on overleaf: <br/>
-Link to folder with SRS document as a pdf:
+Link to folder with User Manual document as a pdf:

 <br/>

 ### Coding Standards Document

 View only link to Coding Standards document on overleaf: <br/>
-Link to folder with SRS document as a pdf:
+Link to folder with Coding Standards document as a pdf:

 <br/>